mbkoltai/julia-SIRS/README.md

-# julia-SIRS
+# Julia SIRS model

-age structured SIRS model of RSV with seasonal forcing and a 'lockdown'
+Age-structured SIRS model of RSV with seasonal forcing and a 'lockdown'.
+The model is in *rsv_sirs.jl*, other files are inputs.
+**In early development**